SAP splashes out in cloud-computing frenzy

 "This marks implicit recognition by SAP that their cloud strategy is not working," Evolution Securities analyst Roger Phillips said.

-Analysts had warned that SAP risked losing ground to rival Oracle in the field of cloud-computing.
-However, there are not many assets in the business available for purchase.
+Analysts had warned that SAP risked losing ground to Oracle in the field of cloud-computing.
+However, there are not many assets in the business available for it to buy.

-Salesforce.com is seen as too big to acquire, Oracle Corp bought RightNow Technologies in October, and NetSuite is majority-owned by Oracle CEO Larry Ellison.
+Salesforce.com (CRM.N) is seen as too big to acquire, rival Oracle ORCL.O bought RightNow Technologies RNOW.O in October, and NetSuite (N.N) is majority owned by Oracle CEO Larry Ellison.

 "In fact, it is not clear who is next in line behind SuccessFactors.
 For this reason, despite the apparently rich price tag, we would not rule out the risk of a counter bid," WestLb analyst Jonathan Crozier said.

-Heino Ruland, an analyst at Ruland Research, said the price is way too high, adding that the race for cloud-computing technology was heating up to the point where it seems market players are spending irrationally just to stay in the game, mirroring the dotcom bubble more than a decade ago.
+Heino Ruland, an analyst at Ruland Research, said he sees the acquisition as being way too expensive and said the race for cloud-computing technology was heating up to the point where it seemed market players were spending irrationally just to stay in the game, mirroring the dotcom bubble more than a decade ago.

-The price SAP is paying represents about eight times forecast 2012 revenues for SucceeeFactors, analysts said, compared with a multiple of 5.5 that Oracle paid for RightNow.
+The price SAP is paying for SuccessFactors represents about eight times forecast 2012 revenues, analysts said, compared with the multiple of about 5.5 that Oracle paid for RightNow.

 SAP now says it aims to become the world's No. 1 cloud business and plans to get there without more major acquisitions.